 The security deposit can be used to cover vehicle repair costs in the event of a claim or damage.
 It can also be used to cover the insurance excess.
 The security deposit is also intended to cover kilometers overruns and any amount owed to the owner by the renter as a result of the hire, in accordance with the terms of the rental contract.
-The management of the deposit is subject to the signature by both parties (renter and owner) of the rental contract and the on departure and return of the rental.
+The management of the deposit is subject to the signature by both parties (renter and owner) of the rental contract on departure and return of the rental.

 If the vehicle shows no signs of damage, the owner must give the deposit back to the renter upon safe return of the vehicle.

-The renter expressly authorizes Yescapa to recover amounts due up to €2000.
-If the vehicle is returned with abnormalities, the owner has 72 hours after the return of the vehicle to inform Yescapa.
-These abnormalities reported must be the same as those listed on the two respective copies of the inventory of return, duly completed and signed by both parties.
-The owner is entitled to ask the renter compensation (in cash) at the time of the return of the vehicle, if the cost of compensation is less than €100.
+The renter expressly authorizes Yescapa to recover the amounts due, up to 2000 €.
+If the vehicle shows any anomalies, the owner has 24 hours after the return of the vehicle to inform Yescapa and a period of 3 working days to submit an estimate (in case of impossibility to provide an estimate within the time limit beyond the owner's control, Yescapa may indicate another deadline to the parties).
+The anomalies thus reported must be the same as those listed on the two respective copies of the return inventory of fixtures, duly completed and signed by both parties.
+The owner has the right to ask the renter for compensation in person at the time of the return of the vehicle, if the cost of the compensation is less than 100 euros.

 Regardless of how the security deposit is managed, if the renter is found to be responsible for damage and/or a penalty, he/she is liable for the full amount and cannot refuse to pay the said amount, which may exceed the amount of the security deposit.